|Joseph S. Coselli, MD |

 |E-mail: firstname.lastname@example.org |

 The Texas Heart Institute/Baylor College of Medicine Thoracic Surgery Residency Program is a three-year program that accepts four residents annually.
-The Program Director is Denton A. Cooley, MD, Surgeon-in-Chief and President-Emeritus, Texas Heart Institute and the Associate Director is Joseph S. Coselli, MD, Division Chief, Cardiothoracic Surgery, Baylor College of Medicine.
-Ross M. Reul, MD serves as Assistant to the Program Director.
+The Program Director is Joseph S. Coselli, MD, Division Chief, Cardiothoracic Surgery, Baylor College of Medicine and Chief, Adult Cardiac Surgery, Texas Heart Institute.

 The program's core values are integrity, respect for the individual, continuous commitment to excellence, dedication to discovery/innovation, and fostering leadership through education and teaching.
 These values are expressed through a program providing comprehensive training in adult and pediatric thoracic and cardiac surgery in an environment that stresses clinical excellence, clinical and basic research, and teaching as long-term goals for graduates.
 To be eligible to apply, candidates must have successfully completed five years of an accredited General Surgery Residency Program and be eligible for examination by the American Board of Surgery.